shellscape/jsx-email/apps/demo/README.md

   <br/>
 <div>

-The intent of this package is to provide a likely real-world scenario on which users might use `@jsx-email/cli` and its commands.
+The intent of this app is to provide a likely real-world scenario on which users might use `jsx-email` and its commands.
 Specifically the `preview` command, which starts a live-preview server.

 ## Requirements